-Approval Agency Legislation/ Regulation Trigger(s) Application Considerations Anticipated Timing Facility Permit or Amendment (cont'd) B.C.
+Approval Agency Legislation/ Regulation Trigger(s) Application Considerations Anticipate d Timing Aeronautical Obstruction Clearance Transport Canada Canadian Aviation Regulations 601.23 Proximity to airfield A clearance issued by ATC is predicated on known traffic and known physical airport conditions.
+An ATC clearance means an authorization by ATC, for the purpose of preventing collision between known aircraft, for an aircraft to proceed under specified conditions within controlled airspace.
+Q1 2023 - Q2 2023 Provincial Facility Permit or Amendment B.C.
 OGC B.C.
-OGAA See above Requires site-specific environmental baseline fieldwork, detailed engineering information, and consultation with Indigenous nations and public stakeholders prior to submission of the proposed Project Application.
+OGAA An amendment to the existing facility permit or new facility permit is required for the construction and operation of the expansion.
+The amendments could be completed in phases to align with the Construction Phases.
+Requires site-specific environmental baseline fieldwork, detailed engineering information, and consultation with Indigenous nations and public stakeholders prior to submission of the proposed Project Application.
 Q4 2022 - Q2 2023 Waste Discharge Authorization B.C.
 OGC B.C.
 OGAA Discharge of tested and treated hydrostatic or other wastewater to the aquatic environment will require an Authorization.
 This will be applied for as part of the Facility Permit Amendment Application to the B.C.
 OGC.
-Q2 2022- Q2 2023 HIP B.C.
+Q2 2022 - Q2 2023 HIP B.C.
 MFLNRORD or B.C.
 OGC HCA (Section 12.2) An HIP is needed to conduct archaeological assessment prior to proposed Project activities causing ground disturbance in areas of archaeological potential.
 An AOA has been completed for the proposed Project.
 The AOA determines if further archaeological assessment (such as, an AIA), is required.
 An AIA would require an HIP.
 Engagement with potentially affected Indigenous nations will be required during the preparation and review of the application.
-Q2 2021 Heritage Site Alteration Permit B.C.
-OGC B.C.
-MFLNRORD HCA (Section 12.4) A Heritage Site Alteration Permit would be required to alter (meaning to change in any manner) an archaeological site.
-More archaeological investigations are required before the need for this permit is determined.
-There are no known archaeological sites in the vicinity of the site.
-Typically follows a HIP and/or Heritage Investigation Permit.
-Engagement with potentially affected Indigenous nations will be required during the preparation and review of the application.
-B.C.
-OGC has authority to issue the permits and will make the determination of issuance.
-The B.C.
-OGC and B.C.
-Archaeology Branch will determine which agency will issue Site Alteration Permits.
-Q3 2022 - Q2 2023 CPCN (for public utility assets) BCUC B.C.
-Utilities Commission Act A CPCN approval is needed prior to extensions to the public utility systems over a dollar threshold.
-The BCUC conducts public hearings to determine whether the proposed Project is in the public convenience and necessity based on evidence gathered in the public hearing.
-Q4 2019 - Q4 2021 DMA Approvals B.C.
-MFLNRORD DMA An approval is required if changes are made to a dike or the area adjacent to a dike.
-An assessment will be completed by a QEP to determine the need for the permit.
-Q1 2023 - Q3 2023 General Permit Applications B.C.
-MFLNRORD Wildlife Act Required for amphibian salvage, wildlife sundry, fish research at watercourse crossing, and fish salvage.
-An assessment will be completed by a QEP to determine the need for the permit.
-Q1 2022 - Q3 2022
+Q2 2021